simp/simp-doc/docs/security_mapping/components/sudo/authorize_access_to_security_functions/control.rst

 Authorize Access to Security Functions
 --------------------------------------

-The SIMP Suoders module make use of the operating system's sudo capability to grant access to privileged functions.
+The SIMP Sudoers module make use of the operating system's sudo capability to grant access to privileged functions.
 Specific rules are written to grant each user/group access to privileged command(s).